-These patterns likely reflect differing priorities around speed, user conflicts, and accessibility.
+These patterns likely reflect differing priorities around the nature of the outdoor recreation experience, speed, user conflicts, and accessibility.
 Motorized trails are already designed to accommodate powered vehicles, making them a natural fit for higher-speed e-bike classes and electric devices.
-Multi-use trails attempt to balance a variety of user experiences and often allow limited electric assistance, especially at lower speeds (e.g., Class 1).
+Multi-use trails attempt to balance a variety of user experiences.
+Some may allow limited electric assistance, especially at lower speeds (e.g., Class 1 e-bikes, electric wheelchairs, mobility scooters, etc.).
 Conversely, non-motorized trails generally aim to maintain a quieter, more traditional experience, which may explain the higher acceptance of mobility assistive devices for accessibility, while remaining cautious about faster or throttle-based e-bikes.